Categorical structure in coherent theory of arithmetic: Parametrised natural numbers object in coherent categories

 \end{definition}

-From the above definition, if $\varphi$ is decidable, so is $\buq zy\varphi(x,z)$, and hence similarly for $\beq zy\varphi(x,z)$.
-Using the properties we have established for the bounded $\mu$-operator in Lemma~\ref{lem:compmu}, we can also show that the above definition of bounded quantification is internally correct:
+From the above definition, if $\varphi$ is complemented, so is $\buq zy\varphi(x,z)$, and hence similarly for $\beq zy\varphi(x,z)$.
+Using the properties we have established for the bounded $\mu$-operator in \Cref{lem:compmu}, we can also show that the above definition of bounded quantification is internally correct: